ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-tooling/graphql-tool.md

 ## Service generation

 The GraphQL tool supports generating a Ballerina GraphQL service from a given GraphQL schema.
-Successfull execution will generate two files.
-One contains the service, and other contains the types needed.
-You can export the generated files into a given location.
+Successful execution will generate two files.
+One contains the service and the other contains the types needed.
+You can export the generated files to a given location.
 The tool can be used in the following ways to generate a Ballerina GraphQL service.

 ### Generate a service with GraphQL object types represented in service class types

-If you want to generate service class types for GraphQL object types in the GraphQL schema, use the following command to generate the service.
+Execute the command below to generate service class types for GraphQL object types in the GraphQL schema.

 ```
 $ bal graphql [-i | --input] <graphql-schema-file-path> [-m | --mode] <operation-mode> [-o | --output <output-location>]
 ```

-For example,
+For example, see the command below.

 ```
 $ bal graphql -i schema.graphql -m service -o ./service
 ```

-Output flag is optional.
+The output flag is optional.
 If it is omitted, the generated files will be written to the current directory.

 >**Info:** For more information on the command, see [Ballerina to GraphQL](/learn/cli-documentation/graphql/#ballerina-to-graphql).

 ### Generate a service with GraphQL object types represented in record types

-If you want to generate record types for GraphQL object types in the GraphQL schema, use the following command to generate the service.
+Execute the command below to generate record types for GraphQL object types in the GraphQL schema.

 ```
 $ bal graphql [-i | --input] <graphql-schema-file-path> [-m | --mode] <operation-mode> [-o | --output <output-location>] [-r | --use-records-for-objects]
 ```

-For example,
+For example, see the command below.

 ```
 $ bal graphql -i schema.graphql -m service -o ./service -r
 ```

-Even if the `[-r | --use-records-for-objects]` flag is used, the following object types will be generated using service types because these types cannot be represented by Ballerina record types.
+Even if the `[-r | --use-records-for-objects]` flag is used, the following object types will be generated using the service types because these types cannot be represented by Ballerina record types.
 - types having a field with input arguments
 - types being a subtype of a union type
 - types implementing an interface